smoqadam/git-pocket/README.md

 - Verify the gh-pages branch exists and has content
 - GitHub Pages updates may take a few minutes to propagate

+### New Feature Issues

+**Search not working**
+- Check if JavaScript is enabled in your browser
+- Verify the metadata.json file is being generated

+**Images not displaying**
+- Check if the images directory exists in your gh-pages branch
+- Some sites may block image downloads

+**RSS feed empty**
+- Ensure articles have been processed and metadata exists
+- Check that rss.xml is being generated in the workflow

+**Duplicate articles still being saved**
+- Check if the metadata.json file is being preserved between deployments
+- Verify URL normalization is working correctly

 ## Contributing

 Feel free to submit issues and enhancement requests!
 Some ideas for improvements: